crysys-tech/haveibeenpwned/README.md

 > Purchase from HaveIBeenPwned https://haveibeenpwned.com/API/Key.
 Add your API Key to line 19.

 ## Use Cases
+**1. Employee Email Monitoring:** Past breaches can indicate that users are using their organizational email addresses to sign up for third-party services, which could be problematic depending on the SLA.
+Also useful in helping identify potential password reuse.

-**1. Employee Email Monitoring:** Run employee email addresses through this script and output the results to a file.
-The resulting CSV file can be ingested into SIEM tools to enhance Risk-Based Analytics (RBA) by adding breach risk indicators.
+**2. RBA (Risk-Based Analysis):** The resulting CSV file can be ingested into SIEM tools to enhance Risk-Based Analytics (RBA) by adding breach risk indicators.
+Ensure to adjust for time since breach, and relevant breach data (plain-text passwords have a greater risk than gender).

 **2. Breach Monitoring:** Regularly monitor for new breaches to keep your organization's security posture up-to-date.
+Reach out to users and inform them to change password on third party sites.

 ## How to use